Your unforgettable Cornish holiday

 Crooklets Beach

-Crooklets Beach with its Blue Flag and Seaside Award beckons with its expansive stretch of golden sand and intriguing rock pools waiting to be explored at low tide.
+Crooklets Beach with its Blue Flag Award beckons with its expansive stretch of golden sand and intriguing rock pools waiting to be explored at low tide.
 While the pebbly top adds a touch of character, once the tide retreats, it reveals a vast sandy playground for beachgoers.
 This award-winning beach proudly boasts a Blue Flag designation, a testament to its cleanliness and quality.

 Connected to Summerleaze Beach, Crooklets offers easy access to the renowned Bude Sea Pool during low tide, with a leisurely 15-minute stroll across the sand.